How To Be Present Minded And Not Let the Air Steal Your Thoughts

 Start a gratitude journal and write down three things you're grateful for each day.
 It can be as simple as a delicious cup of coffee in the morning or a heartfelt conversation with a loved one.

-By consciously acknowledging and expressing gratitude, you'll cultivate a greater sense of presence and contentment.
+By consciously acknowledging, expressing, and living in gratitude, you'll cultivate a greater sense of presence and contentment.

 Strategy 4: Mindful Movement